 Foot, meet mouth — Leaders at both companies have steadfastly defended their bans on political discussion in the workplace, saying that it leads to conflict and distraction.
 Larger companies like Google and Facebook know this all too well, as rising workplace activism has led to countless protests and even unionization drives over leadership’s decisions.

 But clearly Basecamp CEO Jason Fried failed as a leader considering at least 30 percent of staff were willing to up and leave their jobs.
 Hiring skilled developers in today’s environment is incredibly challenging.
 Among others, Basecamp lost its head of design and reportedly all of its iOS developers, who built its recently launched HEY email client.
-Which is to say, Basecamp could be harmed irreparably by its decision to not listen to staff.
+Which is to say, Basecamp’s apparent business decision is bad for business in that the company could be harmed irreparably.

 Coinbase made out much better, shedding only about 5 percent of its workforce.